darozak/Advolition/README.md

 # Managing Traits
 Both robots and items share the same set of traits.
 Generally speaking, a robot's traits equal the sum of the corresponding traits for all the items that the robot has equipped.

-(To Do) A robot can eqip up to four items and carry up to eight items.
+A robot can eqip up to four items and carry up to eight items.

 ## Bulk
 Every item has a bulk associated with it.
 This represents how cumbersome it is to carry and use the item.
 The robot's bulk is the sum of bulks for the items that it's carying.